miftahulfahmi-code/datascience_world_01/README.md

 Here, I will teach you some important tricks related to Geospatial Data Science using python language.
 I put detailed code below, please study carefully guys, because I make it all crystal clear!

+Please note that I will use a real data, from India case about Immunization level in India.
+By spatial analysis, you can see that not all region in this beautiful country is immunized, especially youngsters!

 This Repository will teach you two parts using PYTHON (**please click on the respective links below!**)

 (1) Learn the basic of **Data Cleaning and Visualization**: pandas, numpy.
 Visualization of graph using MAT PLOTLY and SEABORN.
 You can visualize geographical information (GPKG) using OSMNx.
 Please click here [https://miftahulfahmi-code.github.io/datascience_world_01/spatial_analysis_VISUALIZATION.html]